Keep reservoir closed when applying the brakes! (otherwise brake fluid will spray around).

 The accumulated N2 in the system disturbs the normal ABS functioning completely!
 In case of braking, brake pressure builds up only after 1-4s.
 In that scaring time (because of having only ca 60% of the brake power and no assistance), most people are pushing the pedal as hard as they can, and then suddenly, the assistance kicks in: the fronts and the rears block, the wheels slip, and the abs releases the build up pressure... losing assistance and the rear brakes.
 Again it takes 1-4 s to build up pressure, and again the abs releases the pressure.
 That is why disconnecting the abs valves gives a "better" braking (but still is poor, and not comparable to a fully working system).

 Most probably because the accumulator has lost a part of its charge and replacement is imminent .
 Further events which proves this: 1/It is not blinking every time, sometimes things seem to be ok.
 2/In case of a fast, hard braking (also at standstill, contact on, handbrake off), the handbrake/brakefluid indicator flashes on for a short time (which warns for a too low pressure in the accumulator).
-1/ and 2/ will become more prominent as the accumulator ages further.
+1/ and 2/ will become more prominent as the accumulator degrades further.

 Something in the abs system is broken, the ABS is shut down, but braking is still ok.
 It can be anything, a loose wire, a bad connector, broken wheelsensor, the switch on the brake pedal is broken (or dislocated - since it is not really well protected, accidental touch with feed is possible), broken ABS valve, brake controller failure,...
 Although seldom further damage will be caused, an early diagnosis is highly recommended.